 SiteGround is now shifting away from this to their own custom UI.
-Both SiteGround and InMotion hosting have backup and restore mechanisms in place, have full email feature sets, allow setting up of multiple MySQL databases and subdomains, raw access to logs, SSL/TLS managers, DNS and MX management and all the standard functions you would expect.
+Both SiteGround and InMotion hosting have backup and restore mechanisms in place, full email feature sets, allow setting up of multiple MySQL databases and subdomains, raw access to logs, SSL/TLS managers, DNS and MX management and all the standard functions you would expect.

 The truth is that online companies need to ensure that all users have a fair share of resources so you'll find some realistic limits in place.
 In all likelihood though, you're not likely to hit any of these limits.
 Unless you're a power user.
 And then most times you still won't.

 You also get access to Cloudflare CDN with both services, for even better performance.